 - .5 oz Irish Cream

-Combine all ingredients in a mixing tin and fill with ice.
+Combine all the ingredients in a mixing tin and fill it with ice.
 Shake and strain into a small glass rimmed with cinnamon sugar.
 Multiply the recipe evenly for multiple servings.
 Make up to 6 mixed shots at a time in a single mixing tin and tumbler set up.

 Frozen Cinnamon Mudslide